 How is ActiveMember360 different from other deep integration membership plugins?

 There are already several plugins that do in fact feature tag-based integration with Drip, including:

-Time will tell.
-In the meantime, my experiences working with ActiveMember360 and the whole support team and Facebook community around it have been nothing short of exceptional, which is why I’m using it for my training portal.
+My experiences working with ActiveMember360 and the whole support team and Facebook community around it have been nothing short of exceptional.

 What real customers think about ActiveCampaign